5 Questions for your Payroll Service Providers

 An accredited payroll service provider will be able to guide and support you with IR35 and other future changes, so everyone is on the same page and more importantly paid with no problems from HMRC.
 An accredited umbrella company will have the expertise, processes, and best practice for IR35 while being regularly updated on the latest legal developments and best practice.

 Keeping up with constantly changing compliance regulations can be a never-ending cycle, and your business can face steep fines or lawsuits for seemingly simple mistakes.

 What you should look for in a payroll provider: Partner with a team that has compliance experts with a strong understanding of federal and state-specific regulations.

 So, Who Do I Pick as My Payroll Service Provider?

 If you a looking for a reliable and trusted umbrella payroll company Unified Payroll is the only choice.
-As one of the few umbrella companies to have FCSA and Professional Passport accreditation, our service, knowledge, and expertise are unmatched.
+As an umbrella company our service, knowledge, and expertise are unmatched.

 We can answer all the above questions with ease, but more importantly, we can prove that we pay candidates on time every time.

 If you have any questions about referring candidates to us, HMRC guidelines, IR35 or AWR legislation, you can contact our expert sales team.